ToofDerling/CbzMage/README.md

 * **The titles directory** will always reflect the comic books currently in Kdl and is updated each time you run CbzMage.
 If you edit publisher or name of a title the values will be used when the title is converted
 * **The converted titles directory** contains every converted title ever.
 To reconvert a title you must delete the file in that directory.
 * **The database.** In the titles directory there's a database file with the state of every title that has passed through CbzMage.
 It's used when checking if a title has been updated and to store the new name and publisher of the title if you edit these values.
 * **The "GUI" mode.** (Windows only).
 This simply means that if you run CbzMage by doubleclicking the exe it will detect that and make the window hang around until you press enter.
-You can also create a shortcut for each of the modes (open Properties for the shortcut and add the parameter in Target) and have one file to doubleclick on for scan and one for convert.
+You can also create a shortcut for each of the modes (open Properties for the shortcut and add the parameter in Target) and have one file to doubleclick for scan and one for convert.

 **Credits.**